charMstr/ft_services/srcs/phpmyadmin/README.md

 its quicker and this reduces security attack surface by itself.
 That was just a good exercice.

+Two services in the same container but yet we mannaged to avoid using a full fledged init process.

-## RUNNING PROCESSES IN THE SAME CONTAINER
+## RUNNING SERVICES IN THE SAME CONTAINER:

 - Nginx
 - php-fpm7